 - Introduce a data type and corresponding attribute on the CCL coordination entity representing information about the control scopes of different CCLs.
 The data type may be called cCLsControlScope and includes an attribute representing the history of changes to that control scope by any other management entity which is not the CCL.
 The attribute may be called cCLsControlScope.

-NOTE: the logging of history may be a based on a generic logging data functionality that is not specific to CCLs
+NOTE: The logging of history may be based on a generic logging data functionality that is not specific to CCLs.